-Our unit does not discriminate, yet local sponsors seem reluctant to support us due to the fact that other units in the area might not allow gay leaders.
+Our unit does not discriminate, yet local sponsors seem reluctant to support us due to the fact that other units in the area might not allow gay leaders or atheists.
 How can we show that we support equality?

 If your BSA unit has adopted a policy of non-discrimination, then local charities, businesses, and individuals may be more likely to provide direct support if they know that the money will stay within the local group.
 We would strongly encourage you to register your unit in our Inclusive Unit Program.
 This is an easy way to make sure everyone knows your unit is inclusive..

 Why don’t you go form your own Scouting group?

 The oldest known mention of a specific BSA policy of excluding gays was in an internal 1978 memo.
 Earlier mentions of anti-gay exclusion appear in Scouting literature, including a passage in the 1972 edition of the Scoutmaster’s Handbook.
 The first public announcement of the BSA policy was in 1992.
 The first BSA National Executive Board statement of the policy was in 2001.

 What about the Girl Scouts of the USA?

 The Girls Scouts do not discriminate against anyone and we fully support this girls-only program.
 They have had a written non-discrimination policy in effect at the national level for several years.
 In response to the Girl Scouts inclusiveness, a small spin-off group called American Heritage Girls formed in 1995.